ramadl/Dockerfile-Apache-PHP7.x/README.md

   _apache-php7.x_ is a project that contain a group of Dockerfiles for ease the task of get up and running an apache-php Docker container only for development and testing purposes.
 Each folder has a bunch of files to start our desired enviroment.
 Pick the one you need.

   Altough this project is designed for those tech entusiasts thath want to learn the basis of Docker an get their hands dirty with conteinerization techniques.
-This repository can be used as a base for create more complex images for production too.
+This repository can be used as a base to create more complex images for production.

   All the containers derived from this project has root access to make any change thath we want.
 If our intention is to used in production, this is a security concern so please make the necessary tweaks for thath purpouse.